JaiKumaresh/web-developer-jai/README.md

 ## Installation

 To get started, you need Node.js.
-Your go to project location and Run `npm i`.
+Go to correct project location in command prompt and Run `npm i`.

 ## Development server